Dictionary » Positive Words » Relief – Meaning, Definition, Synonyms and Antonyms

 • From Middle English relef (assistance, aid, comfort), from Old French relief (help, support), from Latin relevare meaning “to raise, lift up, lighten.”

-• Originally, it meant the act of lifting a burden, which expanded to mean comfort or ease from pain or stress.
+• Originally, it referred to the act of lifting a burden; later, it broadened to mean comfort or ease from pain or stress.

 Example Sentences